chrispalmeri/app-boilerplate/README.md

   * axe the safari pinned tab svg?
   * try using an svg favicon? what would windows do with that?
+  * add your css colors to this
+  * utilities?
+  * components?

 ## Files